rdmarsh/elm/README.md

 ./elm DeviceGroupList -f id,name,description -F name:"group with space"
 ```

-### Pipe stdin to another program
+### Pipe stdout to another program

-You can pipe the output to other programs using standard unix pipes:
+You can pipe the output to other programs using standard unix pipes.
+This example shows the output into jinja:

 ```shell
 ./elm DatasourceById --id 12345678 | jinja2 /path/datasource.jira.j2 - | pbcopy